History of the territorial organization of Spain: Barbarian kingdoms

 With the fall of the Roman Empire, the Suebi, Visigoths and other peoples occupied most of the peninsula.
 Finally, the Visigoths gained control of the entire peninsula in the 6th century after conquering the Suebi kingdom.

 They maintained the Roman provincial administrative division (under the name of "duchies") and even created new duchies, such as Asturias and Cantabria, and the province of Celtiberia and Carpetani.

-From 711, the Muslims conquered the peninsula and continued to control part of it until 1492, the year in which Granada was taken.
-The Muslim kingdom was divided into coras or kūras, all of which depended on a city.
-Later, as Muslim power declined, the coras became independent, creating small states with their own king, the so-called Taifa kingdoms.

-Reconquest
+Middle Ages, "Al-Andalus" and early modern period

+After the Muslim conquest initiated in 711, most of the peninsula became incorporated into the Umayyad Caliphate (with Damascus as its capital; later on Baghdad) as the province of al-Andalus.
+The territory was administered through provinces known as coras or kūras, generally organized around an important urban center such as Córdoba, Toledo, Zaragoza, Mérida, or Seville.
+In frontier regions, larger military districts known as thughūr (marches) were established, especially along the borders with the Christian territories to the north.

+Following the Abbasid revolution and the fall of the Umayyads in the East, Abd al-Rahman I established the independent Emirate of Córdoba in 756, politically autonomous from Baghdad.
+During this period, the territorial organization of "al-Andalus" became more centralized around Córdoba, while maintaining the division into kūras and frontier marches.
+The administration combined provincial governors, military authorities and fiscal districts inherited in part from earlier Roman and Visigothic structures.

-With the Reconquest several kingdoms were created: the Kingdom of Asturias (718), which claimed Visigothic legitimacy and became known as the Kingdom of León in 925, from which the Kingdom of Castile became independent in 1065 and the Kingdom of Portugal in 1139.
+Simultaneously in the north of the peninsula, other political entities were consolidating (a period ofter referred to historiographically as "Reconquest," reconquista).
+Several kingdoms were created, including the Kingdom of Asturias (718), which claimed Visigothic legitimacy and became known as the Kingdom of León after 925.
+In 1065, the Kingdom of Castile became independent from León, followed in 1139 by the Kingdom of Portugal.
 The Kingdom of Galicia was also created in 910, intermittently independent of the Kingdom of León but subordinate to it (910–914, 926–929, 981–984, 1065–1073).